Edison International research snapshot

 information Richness

 A-level information richness.
-Edison International has a long public history, SEC filings, audited annual reports, detailed quarterly releases, company investor materials, StockAnalysis market data, Macrotrends financial history, and broad utility-sector coverage.
+Edison International has a long public history, SEC filings, audited annual reports, detailed quarterly releases, the Q2 2026 Form 10-Q, the July 30, 2026 earnings release, company investor materials, StockAnalysis market data, and broad utility-sector coverage.

 bias Check

 The main AI research bias is treating a regulated utility rebound as automatically defensive.
-The counter-check is to ask whether wildfire liabilities, negative free cash flow, high leverage, political affordability pressure, and California regulatory outcomes can still overwhelm the apparent valuation discount.
+The counter-check is to ask whether wildfire liabilities, the January 2027 Eaton Fire bellwether trial, negative free cash flow, high leverage, political affordability pressure, and California regulatory outcomes can still overwhelm the apparent valuation discount after the July 31 pullback.

 ai Confidence

-High for current price, market cap, share count, FY2025 revenue, FY2025 GAAP net income, Q1 2026 earnings, dividend, valuation ratios, and moving averages.
-Medium for debt comparability because SEC debt components and StockAnalysis total debt differ by 1.37% due to scope and timing.
+High for current price, market cap, share count, TTM revenue and earnings, Q2 2026 results, dividend, valuation ratios, moving averages, and RSI.
+Medium for debt comparability because SEC debt components and StockAnalysis total debt differ by scope and timing.
 Medium for technical levels and forecast ranges because wildfire, rate, and financing news can change quickly.

 investment Certainty

 Medium-low.
-The regulated electric utility business is understandable, but investment certainty is reduced by wildfire claims, capital intensity, high debt, negative free cash flow, regulatory politics, and the fact that 2025 GAAP EPS was boosted by unusual wildfire-related recoveries.
+The regulated electric utility business is understandable, but investment certainty is reduced by wildfire claims, the upcoming Eaton Fire bellwether trial, capital intensity, high debt, negative free cash flow, regulatory politics, and the fact that 2025 GAAP EPS was boosted by unusual wildfire-related recoveries.

 Quick verdict table